Get a marijuana card online in Maryland

 • W-2 statements.

-• State of Maryland Health Insurance issued documents (ie. Medicaid, Medicare, Maryland Health Connection.
+• State of Maryland Health Insurance issued documents (i.e. Medicaid, Medicare, Maryland Health Connection.

 The Application Process: